brandonwillard/brandonwillard.github.io/content/articles/more_proximal_estimation.md

 Among the changes discussed earlier regarding Theano `Op`s for the proximal objects used here, we would also like to motivate much larger changes to the applied mathematician/statistician’s standard tools by demonstrating the relevance of less common–yet increasingly useful–abstractions.
 For instance, the proximal methods are neatly framed within operator theory and set-valued analysis, where concepts like the resolvent, sub-differential/gradient and others are common.
 Abstractions like these provide a compact means of extending familiar ideas into new contexts–such as non-differentiable functions.

-Unfortunately, our numerical libraries do not provide much in the way utilizing these abstractions.
-Most are strictly founded in the representation of point-valued mappings, which can require significant work-arounds to handle even the most common non-differentiable functions (e.g. the absolute value within our example problem).
+Unfortunately, numerical libraries do not provide much in the way of utilizing these abstractions.
+Most are strictly founded in the representation of point-valued mappings, which can require significant work-arounds to handle even the most basic non-differentiable functions (e.g. the absolute value within our example problem).
 Our use of the proximal framework is, in part, motivated by its near seamless use *and* simultaneous bypassing of set-valued maps–in implementation, at least.

 There is no fundamental restriction blocking support for set-valued maps, however–aside from the necessary labor and community interest.
 Even minimal support could provide a context that makes frameworks like ours merely minor abstractions.
 A similar idea can be found in the symbolic calculation of limits via filters [@beeson_meaning_2005].
 Perhaps we can liken these changes to the modern evolution of linear algebra libraries to tensor libraries.